Carl Jess: Later life

 Jess was also a prolific artist; when he joined the Victorian Volunteer Cadets in 1899, he started making artworks of the uniforms of various units.
 Shortly before his death, Jess' watercolour paintings of 19th- and 20th-century Australian and British military uniforms were purchased by the Australian War Memorial in Canberra.
 His hand carved and painted models of military figures were exhibited and housed at the Royal Military College, Duntroon.
 They were subsequently shown at the Shrine of Remembrance in Melbourne and are now in private collections in Melbourne.

+Family

+Carl Herman Jess married Marjorie Mary McGibbon at St Luke's Anglican Church, North Fitzroy, Melbourne, on 15 July 1914.
+Three children followed: Carl McGibbon Jess (1921 Camberley, Surrey, UK), John David Jess, C.B.E., M.H.R., (1922 Toorak, Vic), and Betty Marjorie MacLachlan (nee Jess) (1923 Caulfield, Vic).
+Their elder son, Carl, died from wounds in WWII action in Tobruk (Libya) on 17 May 1941.
+Younger son, John, became a member of Federal parliament for the seat of La Trobe from 1960-72.
+Betty married Donald Jeffrey MacLachlan at Melbourne Grammar School's Chapel in 1947.